 According to a new report, the HPV vaccine could "eliminate cervical cancer" in high-income countries within decades, as the Guardian reports.
 Published in medical journal The Lancet, the meta-analysis incorporated data from 14 high-income countries and 60 million people.
 The study found that infections of human papillomavirus strands 16 and 18, the most common causes of cervical cancer, have declined by 83 percent in girls aged between 13 and 19, as a result of vaccination over the past five to eight years.
 Among women between the ages of 20 and 24, infections of HPV 16 and 18 have declined by 66 percent.
+Note: while the meta-analysis and the academics quoted refer to women and girls, anybody with a cervix can develop cervical cancer, including trans men and boys and some non-binary people.

 Diagnoses of anogenital warts, also caused by HPV, have also declined across the high-income countries studied.
 Among girls aged 15 to 19, diagnoses decreased by 67 percent; among women aged 20 to 24, by 54 percent; and among women aged 25 to 29, by 31 percent.
 Diagnoses of genital warts also declined among boys and men.
 In the 15 to 19 age group, there was a 48 percent decrease, while in men aged 20 to 24, diagnoses declined by 32 percent.